 Russia’s soft spot for all things European extends to cooking as well.
 Many dishes are described as French, Czech or Finnish, even if the link is tenuous to say the least.

 If you order a roll in the Czech Republic, you’ll be brought a meaty pork dish with dumplings.
 But in Russia, a Czech roll means a chocolate sponge cake with smooth chocolate cream.
 It was created at Moscow’s legendary Praga (Prague) restaurant in Soviet times, along with such desserts as Wenceslas cake, Bird’s Milk and, of course, Prague cake.
 Many people still remember them with nostalgia, and consider them to be Soviet dessert-making at its finest.
 Today, Czech rolls are found not only in the confectionery sections of ordinary stores and cafeterias, but in many theater buffets, too.

 2. Polish cakes

 In Russia, there are two cakes named after Polish cities.
-Krakovskoe (Cracow) is a rectangular dessert made from shortcrust pastry topped with almond meringue, and Varshavskoe (Warsaw) is a three-layer cake: one shortbread, one nut-based with a fruit layer in between.
+Krakovskoe (Krakow) is a rectangular dessert made from shortcrust pastry topped with almond meringue, and Varshavskoe (Warsaw) is a three-layer cake: one shortbread, one nut-based with a fruit layer in between.
 These cakes first appeared in the USSR in the mid-1950s and were considered not far short of rarities.
 In Poland itself, you’ll be hard-pressed to find such a cake.
 Poles consider their traditional dessert to be Kremowka, another shortcrust pastry-based cake, but with custard and powdered sugar.